This is for POWH Medical Services

 Monday - Thursday 9.00am -5.00pm

 To attend one of our clinics you will need a referral letter from your local general practitioner (GP) explaining your medical history, relevant test results, X-ray results and what medicines you are currently taking.
+Your GP can refer you directly for a home sleep study by providing a STOP BANG and Epworth Sleepiness Score in your referral.

 Ask your GP to complete this referral electronically via Healthlink.
 See this webpage for further information around electronic referrals.